ivanatqa/4D-Magik-SnapShot/README.md

 # 4D Magik SnapShot

-This a screenshot capture chrome extension experiment for exclusive internal use of 4D Inc, QA LLP and their clients and partners.
+This is a screenshot capture chrome extension experiment, exclusively for 4D Inc, QA LLP, their clients and partners.